ziyoung/better-wilcom-docs/wilcom-docs/Applied/export/Print_appliqué_patterns.md

 ## To print an appliqué pattern...

-1Create or open an appliqué design.
+1. Create or open an appliqué design.

 ![PartialAppliqueSample3.png](assets/PartialAppliqueSample3.png)

-2Select File > Print Preview and click the Options icon.
+2. Select File > Print Preview and click the Options icon.

 ![PrintOptionsAppliquePatterns.png](assets/PrintOptionsAppliquePatterns.png)

-3Select Appliqué Patterns report type.
+3. Select Appliqué Patterns report type.

-4Set General options and click OK.
+4. Set General options and click OK.
 Each appliqué pattern is numbered according to the stitching sequence.
 Stitch count and colors are displayed.

 ![ProductionWorksheetAppliqueReport.png](assets/ProductionWorksheetAppliqueReport.png)

-5Click Print Now to output appliqué shapes to printer.
+5. Click Print Now to output appliqué shapes to printer.

 ## Related topics...